loda-lang/loda-lang.github.io/list4.markdown

 * [A240052](https://oeis.org/A240052) ([program](/edit/?oeis=240052)): 2nd arithmetic derivative of products of 2 successive prime numbers (A006094).
 * [A240053](https://oeis.org/A240053) ([program](/edit/?oeis=240053)): 3rd Arithmetic derivation of products of 2 successive prime numbers (A006094).
 * [A240068](https://oeis.org/A240068) ([program](/edit/?oeis=240068)): Number of prime Lipschitz quaternions having norm prime(n).
+* [A240114](https://oeis.org/A240114) ([program](/edit/?oeis=240114)): Maximal number of points that can be placed on a triangular grid of side n so that no three of them are vertices of an equilateral triangle in any orientation.
 * [A240134](https://oeis.org/A240134) ([program](/edit/?oeis=240134)): Numerator of (n-1) * ceiling(n/2) / n.
 * [A240137](https://oeis.org/A240137) ([program](/edit/?oeis=240137)): Sum of n consecutive cubes starting from n^3.
 * [A240226](https://oeis.org/A240226) ([program](/edit/?oeis=240226)): 4-adic value of 1/n, n >= 1.